Divorce & Family

 We can obtain company documents directly from Companies House.
 But will still need to carry out the usual personal checks on the directors and any significant shareholders.

 If you are buying and selling and need some advice on how to make sure it goes through as smoothly as possible, call one of our conveyancers today.
-Alternatively you can visit our Residential Conveyancing services page here or complete the form linked here and we will call you back.
+See all our Residential Conveyancing services or complete the form linked here and we will call you back.

 Further information is also available at https://www.gov.uk/buy-sell-your-home